10.10. Dynamic Types profiles

 {

-// Retrieve the an instance of MyStruct type
+// Retrieve instance of the desired type

 // Register MyStruct type

-TypeSupport my_struct_type_support(new eprosima::fastrtps::types::DynamicPubSubType(my_struct_type));
+TypeSupport my_struct_type_support(new DynamicPubSubType(my_struct_type->build()));

 my_struct_type_support.register_type(participant, nullptr);